 An elastomeric roof coating is a fluid-applied coating that’s sprayed or back-rolled directly onto an existing roof system.

-Usually, these roofs are in good working order with minimal leaks, and their warranty is about to expire.
+These roofs are usually in good working order with minimal leaks, and their warranty is about to expire.

 A building owner installs an elastomeric roof coating for a few reasons: